The Kimberley, WA

 Cable Beach in Broome has a super relaxed atmosphere.
 Take a few beers down and watch the stunning sunsets as the camel trains ride past.
 If you’re feeling adventurous you can jump on the back of one for a sunset ride.
 The best part is that Cable Beach has 4WD access and it’s very easy to drive on, you just cruise past the surf club car park and roll straight onto the beach.

 You’ll often see the odd commodore wagon or bongo bus down there!

 Broome is a great place to relax and we stayed at the Cable Beach Caravan Park.
-It has Large shady sites, live music, resort style pool and it’s only walking distance to the hub of Cable Beach.
-It’s worth ringing ahead to book here iff you are planning to arrive in peak times, it can get very hectic here in tourist season.
+It has large shady sites, live music, resort style pool and it’s only walking distance to the hub of Cable Beach.
+It’s worth ringing ahead to book here if you are planning to arrive in peak times, it can get very busy during tourist season.

 A few days in Broome is definitely not enough – Spend a few weeks!!